vfmd/vfmd-spec/spec/for_implementers.md

         ####### Seven hashes
         ######## Eight '#'es

-    The length of the matching substring for the first paranthesized subexpression is the heading level, subject to a maximum of 6.
+    The length of the matching substring for the first parenthesized subexpression is the heading level, subject to a maximum of 6.

-    The matching substring for the second paranthesized subexpression shall be _trimmed_ to give a _header text run_.
+    The matching substring for the second parenthesized subexpression shall be _trimmed_ to give a _header text run_.
 The result of processing the _header text run_ as a _text run_ shall form the content of the header element.